adi-suresh01/poke-stream/README.md

 # Poke-Stream

-Terminal-hosted Pokemon capture demo with real-time ASCII animation.
-Players connect over Telnet and watch a 3D, ray-cast Pokeball animate over 2D Pokemon art, all rendered as colored ASCII characters.
+Terminal-hosted Pokemon game with real-time ASCII animation.
+Players connect over Telnet to play and catch Pokemon while a 3D, ray-cast Pokeball animates over 2D Pokemon art, all rendered as colored ASCII characters.
 The server is written in Rust and uses Tokio to run one game loop per connection.

 ![Terminal screenshot](Screenshot%202026-01-04%20at%2016.34.54.png)